-While the Coven was originally established in California’s Central Valley in 1981 under the name “StarMist Cuveen”, we relocated to Washington state in 1987 and, in 1990, formally changed the name of the coven to Nemed Cuculatii, reflecting changes in our coven practice from a generalised Celtic semi-eclectic practice to exclusively that of the NECTW, as we re-connected with our parent Tradition.
+The coven, originally established in California’s Central Valley in 1981 under the name “StarMist Cuveen,” later relocated to Washington state in 1987.
+In 1990, they formally changed the name of the coven to Nemed Cuculatii, reflecting a shift in their practice from a general Celtic semi-eclectic approach to exclusively following the NECTW tradition, which is deeply rooted in traditional witchcraft.

 When we accept new apprentices, it is only after an extensive period of “getting to know one another” and interactions with the larger community.
 If you are interested in working with us, you must be located in the Puget Sound region of Washington State, and be willing to travel to the Snoqualmie Valley for meetings and rituals.
 See the additional information on Working With Us and basic information about Nemed Cuculatii and the NECTW.
 [Nota bene: we are NOT currently accepting new students.]